imcf/imcf-fiji-toolbars/README.md

-# Fiji Action Bars provided by the IMCF :coffee::microscope::symbols:
+# Fiji Action Bars provided by the IMCF :coffee: :microscope: :symbols:

 This repository contains various [Action Bars][1] for [Fiji][2], most notably: